openwisp/netjsonconfig/docs/source/general/basics.rst

 a ``ValidationError``.

-You may call the ``validate`` method in your application arbitrarily, eg: before trying to save the configuration into a database.
+You may call the ``validate`` method in your application arbitrarily, eg: before trying to save the *configuration dictionary* into a database.

 Templates
 ---------

-If you have devices with very similar configurations you can store the shared blocks in one or more reusable templates which will be used as a base to build the final configuration.
+If you have devices with very similar *configuration dictionaries* you can store the shared blocks in one or more reusable templates which will be used as a base to build the final configuration.